NetApp and Nvidia announce Ontap AI, an AI data platform for enterprise

 “Developing disruptive AI technology and turning this into breakthrough products and services for our customers is a vital requirement across many markets we work in,” Monty Barlow, head of artificial intelligence at Cambridge Consultants, said. “[It’s] simplifying and accelerating the data pipeline for deep learning.”

 Nvidia’s powerful hardware platform is a big get for NetApp, which reported net revenue of $5.9 billion in May for its fiscal 2018.
-It’s the only storage vendor partnered with the three largest public cloud providers — Amazon Web Services, Microsoft Azure, and Google Cloud.
+It’s also the only storage vendor partnered with the three largest public cloud providers — Amazon Web Services, Microsoft Azure, and Google Cloud.